[MENU] | SEAL PHOTOS | [SIGN LIST] | [50 LONGEST] | [ABSTRACT] | [LEGEND LIST] | Seal M314 | [glyph menu]

 1

-Indus Script deciphered with Hindu Mythology: glyph #16
+Indus Script Deciphered with the Iconography of Epic Hindu Myths: glyph #16

 Figure 1.
 Indus Script glyph #16 deciphered by Celeste Claire Horner 2024 as Samudra Manthan, the legend of the Churning of the Ocean of Milk.
 Indus glyph from Mahadevan 1977 concordance.